 To see a list of programs in your area click here.

-- Stipends for 3 site-based team members – $500 for program coordinator and $750 for facilitators
+- Stipends for 3 site-based team members – $750 for Program Coordinator and $750 for Preschool Facilitators

 - Program support stipend for meals, transportation, door prizes and program supplies